140 entries · 9 categories

 Names, numbers, gifts, gestures, taboos.

-姓名NamesFamily name first, given name second — the structure, meaning-making, and social logic of Chinese personal names.
+姓名NamesFamily name first, given name second: the structure, meaning-making, and social logic of Chinese personal names.

-家庭Family StructureChinese kinship terminology is a precision instrument — each relative has one specific term, and that precision maps an obligation network, not just a family tree.
+家庭Family StructureChinese kinship terminology is a precision instrument: each relative has one specific term, and that precision maps an obligation network, not just a family tree.

-敬酒Toasting CultureThe Chinese toast is a social instrument with its own grammar, hierarchy, and rules of engagement — not a punctuation mark at the end of a speech.
+敬酒Toasting CultureThe Chinese toast is a social instrument with its own grammar, hierarchy, and rules of engagement, not a punctuation mark at the end of a speech.

 数字Lucky & Unlucky NumbersIn China, numbers carry sound, sound carries meaning, and meaning can determine whether you close the deal or jinx the wedding.

-称呼Forms of AddressIn Chinese, how you address someone is not a formality — it is a precise statement of how you understand the relationship between you.
+称呼Forms of AddressIn Chinese, how you address someone is not a formality.
+It is a precise statement of how you understand the relationship between you.

-筷子ChopsticksThe rules, the taboos, and what not to do — the etiquette that marks insider from outsider at the Chinese table.
+筷子ChopsticksThe rules, the taboos, and what not to do: the etiquette that marks insider from outsider at the Chinese table.

 红白喜事Weddings & FuneralsThe phrase tells the story: red and white, marriage and death, both require the whole community to show up.